SIGN

 Out of deference to the historical value of the monument, its landowner bequeathed it to English Heritage.
 There were certain conditions to the transfer which the owner insisted on being agreed to by the new caretakers.

 The exchange of ownership went ahead on the strict agreement and understanding that Stonehenge would remain open, with free access to the general public, in perpetuity an agreement signed by English Heritage.
 Despite this, before too many years had passed English Heritagecontrolled by central Governmentreneged on the agreement and the monument was enclosed by security fences so that it was no longer possible to approach without paying an entrance fee.
 The excuse at the time was the price of necessary maintenance and ongoing protection of the site.
-Happily in 2000 the restrictions were eased, Druids allowed to resume their solstice ceremonies at the monument, and other access restrictions relaxed.
+Happily in 2000 the restrictions were eased, Druids allowed to resume their solstice ceremonies at the monument, and other access restrictions were relaxed.

 But back to our ‘illegal’ substance.
 Would you stop me in the street and search me for dandelion leaves on my possession?
 Would you prevent me from smoking dandelion leaves rolled in cigarette papers?